Congratulations to

 Next Edition of the Carl Gauss Competition

-The Second Edition of the Carl Gauss Competition will be held at the Physics Faculty of Sofia University on May 11, 2024.
+The Third Edition of the Carl Gauss Competition will be held at the Physics Faculty of Sofia University in Spring 2025.

 Young Carl Gauss